OU-Libraries/cdm-util-scripts/README.md

 }
 ```

 If [PyYAML](https://github.com/yaml/pyyaml) is installed in the current environment, you may use a `.yaml` or `.yml` configuration file instead of JSON.
+You can install it when the virtual environment is active with `pip install pyyaml`.

 Example of a YAML reconciliation configuration file:
 ```
+# You can have comments in YAML
 repository-url: https://media.library.ohio.edu
 collection-alias: p15808coll15
 identifier-nick: identi